pratikjagrut/blog/content/blog/golang/series/helloworld.md

 ### Main function
 The `main` function in the package `main` will be the entry point of our executable program.
-When you build shared libraries, you will not have any main package and main function in the package.
+When you build shared libraries, you will not have any main package and main function.

 ```
 func main(){}